thalsi/C/README.md

 For example, think of a base class called Animal that has a method called animalSound().
 Derived classes of Animals could be Pigs, Cats, Dogs, Birds - And they also have their own implementation of an animal sound (the pig oinks, and the cat meows, etc.):

+- The following two types of polymorphism are useful in OOP:
+1. Compile-time polymorphism
+    - Also called static binding polymorphism, it means binding occurs at compile time.
+Method overloading is an example of compile-time polymorphism.
+It allows programmers to use objects of the same name while their parameters can be different.
+2. Runtime polymorphism
+    - Runtime polymorphism involves dynamic binding.
+Method overriding is an example of runtime polymorphism.
+In this process, an object binds with the functionality at the run time.

 ```
 // Base class
 class Animal {